Shake-up moment in world affairs

 NOTE: The in-person lunch and lecture at Birch Bay Village is now FULL.
 However, you may still register for the Zoom presentation which begins at noon.
-When you register, you may also join the waiting list for the in-person lunch.
+When you register you may also choose to join the waiting list for the in-person lunch.

 Note that masks are required at the in-person event except while eating.